d-michail/parmcb/README.md

 Switch to your new folder `parmcb-build` and issue

 ```
-cmake ../parmcb/ -G"Eclipse CDT4 - Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug
+cmake ../parmcb/ -G"Eclipse CDT4 - Unix Makefiles" -DCMAKE_BUILD_TYPE=Release
 ```

-in order to build using debugging symbols.
-Use Release if no debugging symbols are required.
+in order to build without debugging symbols.
+Use Debug if debugging symbols are required.
 Open up Eclipse and import an existing project into the workspace.

 ### Using Clang